 6.1 Quality Control.
-The Contractor shall be responsible for quality control testing in accordance with Table 5, throughout every stage of the work from the crushing and production of aggregates to final product acceptance, to ensure materials and workmanship comply with the requirements of this specification.
+The Contractor shall be responsible for quality control testing in accordance with Table 4.24.005, throughout every stage of the work from the crushing and production of aggregates to final product acceptance, to ensure materials and workmanship comply with the requirements of this specification.
 The quality control testing shall be completed at a qualified testing laboratory which shall be certified by Canadian Council of Independent Laboratories (CCIL) to a minimum of Superpave Mix Compliance Testing - Type B and retain a minimum of one CCIL certified laboratory asphalt technician.
-Quality control testing of aggregates shall be completed at a qualified testing laboratory which shall be certified by Canadian Council of Independent Laboratories (CCIL) to a minimum of Aggregate Testing - Type D and one CCIL certified laboratory aggregate technician on staff.
+Quality control testing of aggregates shall be completed at a qualified testing laboratory which shall be certified by Canadian Council of Independent Laboratory which shall be certified by Canadian Council of Independent Laboratory which shall be certified by Canadian Council of Independent Laboratory which shall be certified by Canadian Council of Independent Laboratory appreciate technician on staff.
 A single technician may hold both asphalt and aggregate certifications and satisfy the requirements.